Health Policy and Management, M.P.H.

 Standardized Test Scores:

-GRE: Optional for Spring 2021 and Fall 2021 admissions.
+GRE: Optional.
 While the program takes a portfolio approach to admissions, standardized tests provide important insight into quantitative and verbal abilities.
-Minimum scores are 153 on the verbal section and 144 on the quantitative section if submitted.
+If submitted, minimum scores of 153 Verbal and 144 Quantitative are desired.
 Official GRE scores should be sent to SOPHAS using code 0151.
-Otherwise, GRE scores are optional.

 Standardized tests considered in lieu of the GRE for the MPH-HPM include DAT, GMAT, LSAT, MCAT, OAT, and PCAT.